transistorsoft/react-native-background-geolocation/README.md

 ![Achtung](https://www.dropbox.com/s/rjnjhoytmqvrkk2/Screenshot%202015-08-11%2000.01.22.png?dl=1)

 **NOTE to reader:** This README currently references the [Cordova Library](http://transistorsoft.github.io/cordova-background-geolocation/) it's being ported from.
 The API is identical but the method / event signatures are being re-written to match React Native.
+Please bear with me while I birth this.

 ```